 You'll need at least an undergraduate degree in a subject such as:

 - computer science

 - information technology

 Entry without a degree or HND is unlikely.

 Within industry it may be possible to enter a research role with significant technical work experience rather than higher qualifications, although this is not common.

 Some roles, particularly those in academia, require a relevant applied MSc or PhD.
 This can also help future career development.
-If you are thinking about undertaking postgraduate study, find out about available funding and studentships at the Engineering and Physical Sciences Research Council (EPSRC).
+Find out about available funding and studentships for postgraduate study at the Engineering and Physical Sciences Research Council (EPSRC).